 According to homedepot.com “GFCI protection is required for 125-volt to 250-volt receptacles supplied by single-phase branch circuits rated 150 volts or less to the ground” Source.

 The NEC puts out new updates regarding GFCI’s occasionally.
-Every three years they make revisions to there rules and standards dependent upon new things happening.
-There last set of standards were released in 2020, and more are planed to be released in 2023.
+Every three years they make revisions to their rules and standards dependent upon new things happening.
+Their last set of standards was released in 2020, and more are planned to be released in 2023.
 For example, in 2020 they added outdoor areas and finished and unfinished basements to places in need of GFCI’s.
 If you have an opinion, they do take public input into the revision process.